OutReserve

 What Guests Are Saying

-Gooseberry Reservoir offers a beautiful camping experience with clean facilities and spacious campsites, making it an appealing spot for outdoor enthusiasts.
-However, visitors have noted issues with sheep intrusion and excessive vehicle traffic, leading to noise and dust concerns.
-Despite these drawbacks, many campers appreciate the location and express a desire to return.
+Gooseberry Reservoir offers a scenic camping experience with clean facilities and spacious campsites, making it a favored spot for visitors.
+However, some issues were noted, including the presence of sheep and non-campsite traffic, causing dust and odors.
+Despite these challenges, many campers expressed a desire to return and enjoy the area's natural beauty.

 Review Summary